 Private transfer is a great choice, especially for larger families or groups.
 It is convenient, no one has to stress about directions, and with a group, not that much more expensive than a shared shuttle.

 Duration: 4.5 hours

 There are morning and afternoon options for shared shuttles, with clean and comfortable rides.
 It's a convenient and practical way to navigate the country.
 The only downsides are that waiting for others to be picked up can add some time to your trip, and you don't have the luxury of stopping whenever you want to, for bathroom breaks or meals.

 Duration: 45 minutes

 Unfortunately, there is no direct flight from Arenal to Tamarindo.
-It is possible to book a flight on a regional airline from Arenal to Liberia, then take a 1-hour private transfer or shared shuttle to Tamarindo.
-With flight time less than an hour, if you're short on time, you could also charter a plane.
-It is the most costly option, with one price for 1-5 passengers.
+It is possible to book a flight on a regional airline from Arenal to Liberia, then take a one-hour private transfer or shared shuttle to Tamarindo.
+With a flight time of less than an hour, if you're short on time, you could also charter a plane.
+It is the most costly option, with one price for one to five passengers.

 By River Rafting

 For the most daring, there is an adventurous route between the two locations: river rafting.
 Starting at 6:30 am, you'll be picked up in a van for a 2.5-hour drive from Arenal to the Tenorio River, where after a safety briefing and equipment (helmets, lifejackets, and paddles), you'll board a raft with your guide.

 This is no easy cruise down a stream–these are Class III and IV rapids!
 You'll be treated to incredible scenery in addition to the thrills on this 2.5-hour float that ends by going over a 12-foot (4 m) waterfall.
 When you reach your destination, you have a short hike to the 4WD vehicle, which takes you to a restaurant for lunch.
 After lunch, you are taken to your hotel in Tamarindo.